EduardoMatos05/ProyectoFIS/README.md

 The fifth column "error messages" adds an Exit for error/confirmation messages.

-**Effort:** 7 PM (7 persons dedicated 1 month to the sprint)
+**Effort:** 7 PM (7 persons dedicated 1 month to the sprint,The effort involves 7 PM (Person Months), with 7 individuals dedicating 1 month to the sprint.)

 Regarding salaries, we have a Scrum Master, a QA/Tester, and 5 developers, all with low experience levels.
-Our salary reference is: [Indeed Salaries](https://mx.indeed.com/career/salaries)
-**Total Monthly Cost:** $105,393
+Our salary reference is: [Indeed Salaries](https://mx.indeed.com/career/salaries) **Total Monthly Cost:** $105,393
 Assuming a productivity of 5 function points per month and the cost of having the team for one month is $105,393, the cost per function point would be $21,078.6.
 Multiplying this cost by the total function points (16), the project cost would be $337,257.6.

 Additionally, assuming a productivity of 5 function points per month and a total of 16 function points, the time to complete the project would be 3.2 months.

-The effort involves 7 PM (Person Months), with 7 individuals dedicating 1 month to the sprint.

-Assuming a productivity of 5 function points per month and a total of 16 PF, the project completion time would be 3.2 months.

 ### Work Breakdown Structure (WBS)